How Much Do Surrogates Make in Massachusetts?

 Is Surrogate Insurance Coverage Available in Massachusetts?

-To ensure a smooth, stress-free process, we handle the matter of obtaining surrogate insurance coverage in Massachusetts, so you won't have to worry about it.
-While certain surrogate insurance providers may cover the costs of a surrogate pregnancy, others may not.
+To ensure a smooth, stress-free process, we handle the matter of obtaining surrogate insurance coverage in Massachusetts.
 If your insurance doesn't cover surrogate pregnancies, we'll provide you with suitable surrogate insurance coverage.

 How Much Do Surrogates Make for Twins in Massachusetts?

-When carrying multiples, surrogates in Massachusetts receive an additional $10,000 along with their base surrogate pay, acknowledging the increased risks and complexities associated with multiple pregnancies.
-This surrogate pay rate recognizes the additional demands and challenges you may encounter while carrying such a pregnancy.
+When carrying multiples, surrogates in Massachusetts receive an additional $5,000 along with their base surrogate pay.
+This acknowledges the increased risks and complexities associated with multiple pregnancies.

 Do Surrogates Pay Taxes in Massachusetts?

-As a surrogate in Massachusetts, you are responsible for paying taxes on your income, including any received from your surrogate compensation package.
-The surrogate compensation is distributed through an escrow service, which will provide you with a 1099 form to file with the IRS during the tax season.
+As a surrogate in Massachusetts, you are responsible for paying taxes on your income, including any compensation received from your surrogacy.

 How Much Do Surrogates Get Paid Monthly?